pecezon/flixster-week2-project/README.md

 ### Shout out

-Shot out to Thomas he helped me whenever I needed and he was always calm and patient with me.
+Shot out to Thomas the codepath instructo he helped me whenever I needed and he was always calm and patient with me.